wombleton/gitlaw-nz/acts/M/Members of Parliament (Remuneration and Services) Act 2013.md

     (3) The review must be completed---

-    *   (a) as soon as practicable after the Remuneration Authority, the Speaker, and the Minister Responsible for Ministerial Services complete the determination and directions in accordance with section 32(1) and (5) for the second complete term of Parliament after this section comes into force; and
+    *   (a) as soon as practicable after the Remuneration Authority, the Speaker, and the Minister Responsible for Ministerial Services complete the determination and directions in accordance with [section 32(1) and (5)][38] for the second complete term of Parliament after this section comes into force; and

     *   (b) not later than the end of the second complete term of Parliament after this section comes into force.